5.4 Curvature Effect: Kelvin Effect

 When we work through the math, we arrive at the Kelvin Equation:

-where esc is the equilibrium vapor pressure over a curved surface of pure water, es is the equilibrium vapor pressure over a flat surface of pure water, both of which are functions of temperature, although esc is also a function of the drop radius, nL is the number of moles per volume of water (55.5 moles L-1).
-R* is the molar gas constant, σ is the water surface tension, and r is the radius of the drop.
+where esc is the equilibrium vapor pressure over a curved surface of pure water, es is the equilibrium vapor pressure over a flat surface of pure water, σ is the water surface tension, nL is the number of moles of liquid water unit per unit volume, R* is the universal gas constant, and rd is the radius of the drop.
+Note that es is a function of temperature while esc is a function of temperature and drop radius.
+Because σ are nL are relatively weak functions of temperature and R* is constant, it is useful to combine them as follows:

 When we plot this equation, we get the following figure: